 I understand how music can have different expressive interpretations given to it by directors and performers.
-However, I want to go beyond that to embrace a spirit of "Let's see where we can go with this".
-That is, for performances of my music to be a journey of discovery -- a collective creative process between the composer, performers, director (if one is used), and the audience -- with the music being alive, spontaneous, and continuing to evolve with each performance.
+However, I go beyond that to embrace a spirit of "Let's see where we can go with this."
+That is, for performances of my music to be a journey of discovery -- a collective creative process between the composer, performers, director (if one is used), and the audience in which the music is alive, spontaneous, and continues to evolve with each performance.
 I think of this creative process as being like a jazz solo.